zzywdddw/APS-1070/LECTURE.md

 ![image](https://github.com/user-attachments/assets/dea9ec64-fc6b-4727-b665-22ba16c75547)
 ![image](https://github.com/user-attachments/assets/e9e1ddca-b0cd-43d8-93dc-53b4d42fbc2a)
 ![image](https://github.com/user-attachments/assets/5a7f41d5-5830-4a2e-b9cf-0e0492a80edc)
-Interpretation: SST represents the total variation that could potentially be explained by the model.
+Interpretation: TSS represents the total variation that could potentially be explained by the model.
 It serves as a baseline to compare how much of this total variability is accounted for by the model.
-Interpretation: SSR represents the "leftover" variability that the model fails to capture.
+Interpretation: RSS represents the "leftover" variability that the model fails to capture.
 A smaller SSR indicates a better-fitting model, as less unexplained variability remains.
 An R2 value closer to 1 indicates that a large proportion of the variability is explained by the model.
 For example, If R2 =0.85, it means 85% of the variability in house prices is explained by these factors.